Temporary Protected Status

 Send your Form I-765 to the mailing address on your country specific page to the left.

-Send your Form I-131 to the mailing address in the form instructions.
+Send your Form I-131 to the mailing address noted on the Direct Filing Addresses for Form I-131 page.

 Your first re-registration